sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 ## What are campaigns?

-Campaigns are part of [Sourcegraph code change management](https://about.sourcegraph.com/product/code-change-management) and let you make large-scale code changes across many repositories and different code hosts.
+Campaigns are a part of [Sourcegraph code change management](https://about.sourcegraph.com/product/code-change-management) that allow you to make large-scale code changes across many repositories and different code hosts, and monitor their progress.

-You provide the code to make the change, and campaigns provide the plumbing to turn it into a large-scale code change campaign and monitor its progress.

 <div class="text-center">
   <iframe